 - To thicken soup and instant potato flakes to the mixture.

-One way I use up the chocolate is in this cookie recipe.
+One way I use up the chocolate is in Halloween candy cookies.
 I bake the cookies and then freeze them for later.
 The cookies will keep for several months if they are wrapped properly before being frozen.

 1 cup white sugar

 1 cup butter